natenka/pyneng-book-en/docs/source/book/16_unicode/errors.rst

 Converting errors
 ----------------------

 When converting between strings and bytes it is very important to know exactly which encoding is used as well as to know the possibilities of different encodings.

-For example, ASCII cannot convert to Cyrillic bytes:
+For example, ASCII codec cannot encode Cyrillic:

 .. code:: python